sc0000/webcam-noise-machine-3000/README.md

 ## Demo

 [Demo](https://youtu.be/7mXSGJH_6XA).
-Please note that this is recorded with a phone, with the audio coming straight out some *suboptimal* laptop speakers.
+Please note that this is recorded with a phone, with the audio coming straight out some *suboptimal* laptop speakers, so the sound quality is really poor.
 Unfortunately, my machine wouldn't handle running this and a screen capture at the same time.